KamronSmith/zmk/README.md

 # Experimental Fork

 This is an experimental fork of the [ZMK Project](https://www.github.com/zmkfirmware/zmk).

+## Shields

+### twobytwo2

+This is an experimental setup on two breadboards, each run by a Nice!Nano v2 with a 3.7V Lipo battery connected to BAT and GND of the Nice!Nano, a button between GND and RST, and with a 2x2 diode matrix with rows GPIO 15 and 14, diodes from rows to columns and columns GPIO 16 and 10 (left) or GPIO 10 and 16 (right).
+The right half is the master.

+The bluetooth name of all these breadboard tests is "Two By Two".

+### Patches

 The following is its original `README.md` file.

 [![Discord](https://img.shields.io/discord/719497620560543766)](https://zmk.dev/community/discord/invite)
 [![Build](https://github.com/zmkfirmware/zmk/workflows/Build/badge.svg)](https://github.com/zmkfirmware/zmk/actions)